KaiserBh/notes/interview/Java Abstraction.md

-Abstraction is a feature of object-oriented programming that allows you to focus on the essential features of an object, and ignore the non-essential details.
+Abstraction is a feature of object-oriented programming that allows us to focus on the essential features of an object, and ignore the non-essential details.
 This can be achieved through the use of abstract classes and methods, which are defined by a set of essential characteristics, but do not provide a complete implementation.

 Here is an example of abstraction in Java: